Denver Snuffer Jr.: Biography

-In August 2013, Snuffer's Sandy, Utah, stake president informed him that the continued publication of Passing the Heavenly Gift specifically constituted apostasy since the "book's thesis is in direct conflict with church doctrine."
-The only way Snuffer could avoid church discipline was to cease its publication and to cancel a planned speaking tour that was thought to be for promoting the ideas expressed in the book.
+In August 2013, Snuffer's Sandy, Utah, stake president informed him that the continued publication of Passing the Heavenly Gift constituted apostasy since the "book's thesis is in direct conflict with church doctrine."
+The only way Snuffer could avoid church discipline was to cease its publication and to cancel a planned speaking tour thought to be for promoting the ideas expressed in the book.
 Snuffer's negotiations with his stake president resulted in an impasse—with Snuffer claiming that his stake president received instructions from LDS Church leaders in Salt Lake City to proceed—and he was excommunicated from the church in September 2013.
 In November 2013, Snuffer said his appeal to the First Presidency of the church to have the excommunication reversed was denied.